dwarvesf/playground/_memo/go-in-software-engineering.md

 ---
 tags:
   - engineering
+  - software
   - go
 title: Go In Software Engineering
 date: 2020-08-07
-description: null
+description: Go is a type-safe, cloud-native language designed for simplicity with first-class support for concurrency.
+The software community has been hungering for a small, simple, easy-to-learn and pragmatic programming language.
-authors: null
+authors:
+- hieuphan
 menu: memo
 type: null
 hide_frontmatter: false
+hide_title: false
 ---

 Go is a type-safe, cloud-native language designed for simplicity with first-class support for concurrency.

 The software community has been hungering for a small, simple, easy-to-learn and pragmatic programming language.
 Go fits the bill with: